elunna/hackem/README.md

 	- [ ] Make were-critters summon more diversity of monsters
 	- [ ] Update mines.des to include different types of gnomes, dwarves, and thieves.
 	- [ ] Kobolds use the orc sounds, maybe they should have their own sounds?
-	- [ ] Add traitor property to all kobolds

 	- [ ] Upgrade giant badger to be much stronger, and maybe grow up into honey badger?
 	- [ ] Usually known as stinky animals due to their ability of release a nasty odor from their well-developed anal scent glands.
 Add a poison gas cloud trail?
 	- [ ] Most badgers are solitary, nocturnal animals. (spawn in very small groups, they like the dark)